-Charging Times – Downside to the ArGo is the charge times.
-Roughly 3.5 hours to charge the device via USB with the battery in the unit.
+Charging Times – The downside to the ArGo is the charge times.
+It takes roughly 3.5 hours to charge the device via USB with the battery in the unit.
 This is why I do recommend picking up an extra battery or two.
 You can also get something like the Nitecore i2 external battery charger.
 The Nitecore i2 basically cuts the charge time in half and you can charge two batteries at one time.

 Cleaning and Maintenance

-While the ArGo is awesome, and it is a better vape than the Pax 3 or the Crafty for a lot of people, there are some reasons that the Pax 3 or the Crafty might be a better choice.
+While the ArGo is awesome, there are some reasons that the Pax Plus or the Crafty Plus might be a better choice.

-Pax 3 – The Pax 3 complete kit comes with the options to use wax/dabs/concentrates so if you want to use concentrates the Pax has the edge here.
-The design is slimmer and lighter by over 40 grams.
-This is why the Pax 3 is my favorite vaporizer to bike with and I can completely palm it on trail runs.
+Pax Plus – The Pax Plus (read review) design is slimmer and lighter by over 40 grams.
+This is why the Pax Plus is my favorite vaporizer to bike with and I can completely palm it on trail runs.

-The Pax 3 heats up around 3 times faster and offers fancy heating algorithms via the Pax vapor app.
-The Pax 3 charges fully from dead over an hour faster than the ArGo and it has longer battery life.
-So if you don’t want to deal with replaceable batteries the Pax 3 might be a better fit.
+The Pax Plus heats up around three times faster and offers fancy heating algorithms.
+The Pax Plus charges fully from dead over an hour faster than the ArGo and it has longer battery life.
+So if you don’t want to deal with replaceable batteries, the Pax Plus might be a better fit.

-Lastly, the Pax 3 vaporizer comes with a 10-year warranty instead of 2 years.
-The main downside to the Pax is that it’s purely conduction so the vapor quality is a notch below the ArGo and a couple below the Crafty.
+Lastly, the Pax Plus vaporizer comes with a 10-year warranty instead of 2 years.
+The main downside to the Pax Plus is that it’s purely conduction, so the vapor quality is a notch below the ArGo and a couple below the Crafty.

-Crafty – The Crafty is one of the most free-flowing portable vaporizers on the market.
-It has top-notch vapor quality above the Pax 3 and even the ArGo.
-It’s one of the easiest and most consistent vaporized to use, novices and experienced users will both appreciate this device.
+Crafty Plus – The Crafty+ (read review) is one of the most free-flowing portable vaporizers on the market.
+It has top-notch vapor quality above the Pax Plus and even the ArGo.
+It’s one of the easiest and most consistent vaporized to use.
+Novices and experienced users will both appreciate this device.

-The Pax 3 and ArGo have some pretty good draw resistance and that’s why I really appreciate the Crafty here.
-The downsides to the crafty are less battery life, and much slower heat up times.
+The Pax Plus and ArGo have some pretty good draw resistance and that’s why I really appreciate the Crafty Plus here.
+The downsides to the Crafty+ are less battery life and much slower heat-up times.

+Should You Buy the ArGo Vaporizer?
 The ArGo is really going to be a great vaporizer for the majority of the people reading this review.
-The only real downsides are the heat up times and the draw resistance.
+The only real downsides are the heat-up times and the draw resistance.